StreetScout

 Where is Clarendon Vale?

-Clarendon Vale is a suburb of Tasmania, Australia.
+Clarendon Vale is a suburb of Tasmania, Australia, in the Clarence local government area.

 What is the population of Clarendon Vale?